 Therefore, I completely missed His many messages.
 And in all humility, I’ll admit it’s here too I denied Jesus and ignored the messages and God’s will for my life.

 However, once clarity comes it looks a lot like a wrecking ball coming your way.
 You see it, you hear it, and yet it paralyzes you.
 You attempt to duck, but that no longer works.
 You wonder how it is you even got to this place.
 Your head knows this is just God bringing order, but your heart well that’s a different story.
 So you bring your vulnerability and the avalanche of fear that is taking root inside of you and you sit at His feet.
 You get honest with God and yourself.
 For what we build, plan, control, or desire is often not part of His plan.
 It’s our version of life, but not His divine plan for one’s life.

 So you want to run, and ignore the messages, the voices, and the signs.
 And you go about your way, until you can’t any more.
-For if you are listening to at least part of what is being said, you slowly wake up to the reality of what God has been trying to tell.
+For if you are listening to at least part of what is being said, you slowly wake up to the reality of what God has been trying to tell all along.
 You see with a new lens.
 It often comes from unexpected places and people.
 An unexpected moment like riding in the back of a cab listening to a marriage proposal.
 But that is too all God.
 He’s always using unexpected moments and people to get our attention.
 The bible is chalked full of the unexpected and yet, it always surprises us.
 And whenever there’s a surprise, there’s an invitation to more of God that follows.